BardicDefense/purple-hack/README.md

 # Character Creation

-Conversion guide is found [here](conversion.md).

 ## Roll Your Stats

 Roll 3d6 down the line for each of the skills below.
 You can swap one set of stats.
-If your total ability score modifiers equals -3 or lower, you may discard the character and start again.
+If your total ability score modifiers equal -3 or lower, you may discard the character and start again.

 - **Strength** measures physical might.
 It affects your lifting, carrying, and